Carrera 2 Este 86-41 Of 601

 We are the only consultancy offering access to such a wide variety of skills and expertise to STI decision-makers and practitioners in the LAC region, and our track record proves it!
 We have worked with clients ranging from large multilateral organisations such as the Inter-American Development Bank and the Development Bank of Latin American, to national governments and agencies such as the National Department of Planning and the Ministry of Science, Technology and Innovation of Colombia, CORFO in Chile, and Innovate Peru, to local innovation stakeholders such as the Escuela Politecnica del Litoral in Ecuador and Ruta N Medellin.
 We also work for a range of international donors and organisations operating in the region, including the European Commission, the United Nations Educational Scientific and Cultural Organization (UNESCO) and the Department for International Development (DFID) of the United Kingdom.

 Our business unit for Latin America and the Caribbean is based in Bogotá, Colombia.
-Mónica Salazar is the Managing Partner in Colombia, leading our business in Latin America and the Caribbean, and is supported by Morgane Veillet Lavallée in the coordination with Technopolis Group’s European offices.
+Mónica Salazar is the Managing Partner in Colombia, leading our business in the region, and is supported by a large group of Spanish speakers consultants working in Technopolis Group’s European subsidiaries.

 Design of a regional ecosystem model of dynamic entrepreneurship and innovation for Antofagasta (Chile)